 - Based on my current situation, is it beneficial and possible to defer or accelerate my expenses?

-- Are there any expiring tax provisions that I need to take advantage of?
+- Are there any upcoming tax law changes or expiring provisions that I need to take advantage of?

 This is probably the biggest single move anyone can make at the end of the year to help their tax situation.

 Take a look at your last paycheck and see how much you’ve contributed.
 Compare that to the annual maximum allowable contribution.
 Make an adjustment to your contribution percentage so that you get as close to the max as you can before the end of the year.

-Unlike the rest of the deductions I’ve listed, for this one, it doesn’t matter if you think we’ll have higher tax rates next year or not.
+Unlike the rest of the deductions I’ve listed, for this one, it doesn’t matter if you think tax rates will be higher next year or not.
 You only get one shot at the annual maximum, so if you’re able, it’s always smart to take advantage of this option.

-Deciding whether it makes sense to take advantage of the remainder of these personal deductions are going to depend on if you think tax rates will be higher next year, and/or if you think some deductions are going to go away (i.e. like a cap on charitable deductions).
+Deciding whether it makes sense to take advantage of the remainder of these personal deductions depends, in part, on whether you think tax rates will be higher next year, and/or if you think some deductions are going to go away (for example, a cap on deductions for charitable donations).

-That said, I do not expect taxes to go down on me anytime soon.
-The voters have shown they want a bigger entitlement state and there will continue to be pressure to increase taxes to keep up.
+That said, I do not expect taxes to go down anytime soon.
+The voters have shown they want a bigger entitlement state and, to keep up with demands, there will be continued pressure to increase taxes.

 When looking at my personal situation, I’m taking as many deductions as I can this year.
 My business income isn’t guaranteed and it’s constantly fluctuating.
 I have no idea if I’ll make more or less next year than I did this year.